 The staring guru originally denied the affair, stating he was answering questions on a "personal level."
 He later told his congregation that "truth" had told him to sleep with the von Sass sisters.
 John's wife divorced him when she refused to join the sister harem; the von Sass girls eventually sued John, stating they were owed certain entitlements and payments from a decade spent as his common-law wives.

 In an affidavit, Benita von Sass described John as "an opportunist and a huckster."
 She said that he had told her to "sexually submit to him" as it was "God's will," and that he claimed to be "Christ on Earth."
-At the time, she said, he was still having regular sex with two of them in addition to his wife and herself.
+At the time, she said, he was still having regular sex with the two of them in addition to his wife.

 Then he began staring, his eyes glistening like pooled Visine.

 I knew this before I arrived at the staring meeting.
 Still, I tried keep my heart and mind open as instructed, since I wanted to understand how John could wield so much power with merely a look.

 "What John emphasizes is it's not about anything he is saying—it's really about opening your heart and seeing what you see and what opens for you," said a volunteer from Holland, who recently moved to Edmonton after coming to John's summer seminar (within a week she was engaged to another volunteer).
 "Sometimes it could be far out there, based on so much knowledge and foundation and common understanding," she said, acknowledging that at some of the three-hour meetings, John doesn't speak at all.

 I paid for my $10 ticket and drew an assigned seat.
 The gold circle is up front, where you get the most impact of John's direct stare.